 Come along to our free Learning Previews for teachers and tutors.
 Our team of artists will show you around and suggest creative ideas for visiting with your group and for the classroom.
 Explore our galleries and take part in a practical workshop, then try out our resources and network with colleagues over a glass of wine.

 We work in partnership with city schools to provide students and teachers opportunities to engage with art in our galleries, to work with our team of artists and develop their own creative work and exhibitions.
-Programmes have been generously funded by the Garcia Family Foundation, the David Ross Education Trust and Children and the Arts.
+We have recently recieved a grant from the Paul Hamlyn Foundation, which will support our Schools of Tomorrow Programme.
+Previously, programmes have been generously funded by the Garcia Family Foundation, the David Ross Education Trust and Children and the Arts.

-Take part in a unique week of work experience hosted by Nottingham Contemporary and delivered in partnership with Nottingham City Museums and Galleries, New Art Exchange and Backlit Gallery.
-Take part in experiences with artists, programmers, curators and technicians across sites and gain insights into the variety of careers within the arts.
+20 pupils aged 14 - 17 years, from Nottingham City Schools and further took part in a unique week of work experience in July 2019.
+Hosted by Nottingham Contemporary and delivered in partnership with Nottingham City Museums and Galleries, New Art Exchange and Backlit Gallery.
+They took part in experiences with artists, programmers, curators and technicians across venues and gain an insight into the variety of careers within the arts.

 Arts Award and Artsmark